 Counterpart is a sci-fi thriller series and it resembles Fringe in many ways, but the parallel universe is the main key.
 We follow the story of Howard Silk, who works as an office worker for UN IO (Office of Interchange).
 Until he finds out that there is a parallel universe created in the late 1980s.
 After that, in the 1990s, interesting events will take place that will change both worlds forever.

-Counterpart was created by Justin Marks and it was broadcasted on Starz.
+Counterpart was created by Justin Marks and it was broadcast on Starz.
 It stars J.K.
 Simmons (Howard Silk) as the main protagonist, as well as Olivia Williams, Harry Lloyd, Nazanin Boniadi, and others.
 Overall, the show captures the atmosphere and essence of Fringe, but it also introduces us to a new way of retelling Cold War-era paranoid stories.

 4. Black Mirror [2011-present]